 Lean Production is basically the same thing as:

 Lean has been applied in manufacturing (factories, product design, and administrative functions) as well as service industries (including healthcare, banking, and government).
-The U.S. Army has an active “lean” program underway in 2006.
+The U.S. Army has an active “lean” program underway, as of 2006.

 One way of defining Lean (“The Toyota Way” management system) has two parts:

 - Eliminate waste and non-value-added activity (NVA) through continuous improvement